 Tonight

-Partly cloudy, with a low around -2.
-Wind chill values as low as -21.
-West wind 15 to 20 mph, with gusts as high as 35 mph.
+Partly cloudy, with a low around 24.
+Northwest wind 25 to 35 mph, with gusts as high as 60 mph.

-A chance of snow.
-Mostly cloudy, with a high near 25.
-West wind 25 to 40 mph, with gusts as high as 65 mph.
-Chance of precipitation is 30%.
+A chance of snow showers between 8pm and 9pm, then rain and snow showers likely between 9pm and 10pm, then rain and snow showers.
+Cloudy, with a low around 33.
+Southwest wind around 15 mph, with gusts as high as 30 mph.
+Chance of precipitation is 90%.
 New snow accumulation of less than half an inch possible.

 Max DesMarais is the founder of myoutdoorbasecamp.com.
 He has a passion for the outdoors and making outdoor education and adventure more accessible.
 Max is a published author for various outdoor adventure, travel, and marketing websites.
 He is an experienced hiker, backpacker, fly fisherman, backcountry skier, trail runner, and spends his free time in the outdoors.
 These adventures allow him to test gear, learn new skills, and experience new places so that he can educate others.
 Max grew up hiking all around New Hampshire and New England.
 He became obsessed with the New Hampshire mountains, and the NH 48, where he guided hikes and trail runs in the White Mountains.
 Since moving out west, Max has continued climbed all of the Colorado 14ers, completed multiple ultra marathons, including the 100 mile Run Rabbit Run, is always testing gear, learning skills, gaining experience, and building his endurance for outdoor sports.
 You can read more about his experience here: hikingandfishing/about